 When evaluating the advantages and disadvantages of processing distributed transactions, consider that the scope of administrative tasks has increased.
 This causes a different set of advantages and disadvantages.
 You lose some control because you cannot force completion after the prepare phase has started.
 This is because the scope is wider and there are other components to consider.
-If the two-phase commit is interrupted, a heuristic outcome occurs.
+If the twophase commit is interrupted, a heuristic outcome occurs.
 You can force a heuristic outcome using database utilities.

-For more information about how the VisiTransact Transaction Service handles heuristics, see "Transaction completion" on page 75.
+For more information about how the VisiTransact Transaction Service handles heuristics, see "Transaction completion".